 Abbey Boutique Hotel

 Walking through Warwick’s CBD, you’ll spot another grand dame, the Criterion Hotel.
-Built-in 1917, the hotel was added to the Queensland Heritage Register in 1992.
+Built in 1917, the hotel was added to the Queensland Heritage Register in 1992.
 There’s no doubt in Valerie Prentice’s mind that this is one of Warwick’s haunted buildings.
+If you’re seeking chills, it’s a highlight of the Darling Downs ghost tours and a perfect stop for spooky getaways in Queensland!

 Valerie, one of the hotel’s owners, explains the hotel’s spooky side.
 “I call myself the Spiritual Guardian of the Criterion Hotel, a hotel custodian,” she said.
 “In 1917, Warwick was going to be the financial capital of the Outback.
 So Mrs Allman, a widow with three sons, invested a substantial amount of money rebuilding the hotel to be one of the most imposing and finest hotels in Queensland.”